privacyguides/privacyguides.org/docs/os/android-overview.md

 Android 13:

 - A permission for [nearby Wi-Fi access](https://developer.android.com/about/versions/13/behavior-changes-13#nearby-wifi-devices-permission).
-The MAC addresses of nearby Wi-Fi access points was a popular way for apps to track a user's location.
+The MAC addresses of nearby Wi-Fi access points were a popular way for apps to track a user's location.
 - More [granular media permissions](https://developer.android.com/about/versions/13/behavior-changes-13#granular-media-permissions), meaning you can grant access to images, videos or audio files only.
 - Background use of sensors now requires the [`BODY_SENSORS`](https://developer.android.com/about/versions/13/behavior-changes-13#body-sensors-background-permission) permission.